Last Updated: 05/26/2018

 We do NOT use the Analytics "User ID" feature.

-"Advertising" and "Remarketing" are OFF in Google Analytics, as a safety measure (although this is set to False in Google Tag Manager).
+"Advertising" and "Remarketing" settings are OFF in Google Analytics, as a safety measure (although this is set to False in Google Tag Manager).

 - Google Suite Data Processing Agreement Google Data Processing Agreement

 - Google intends to provide a tool to withdraw from Analytics.
-However, at present it isn't implimented.
+However, at present it isn't implemented.
 The other option for end users that exists now is Browser Controls, or an Analytics Opt Out browser Add On.
 See below.

 OPTING OUT (EVEN THOUGH WE DON'T USE THE "ADVERISING OR "REMARKETING" FEATURES IN GOOGLE):

 USERS CAN SET PREFERENCES FOR HOW GOOGLE ADVERTISES TO YOU USING THE GOOGLE AD SETTINGS PAGE.
 ALTERNATIVELY, YOU CAN OPT OUT BY VISITING THE NETWORK ADVERTISING INITIATIVE OPT OUT PAGE OR BY USING THE GOOGLE ANALYTICS OPT OUT BROWSER ADD ON.

 Google Analytics Opt Out Browser Add On Analytics Opt Out Browser Add On

 ACCORDING TO CALOPPA, WE AGREE TO THE FOLLOWING: